 ‘SVG ’ – SVG glyph descriptions table

 This table contains SVG descriptions for some or all of the glyphs in the font.
 For every SVG glyph description, there must also exist a corresponding CFF or TT glyph description in the font.

-SVG glyph definitions table format
+Main header